-Our aim at Pleckgate High School is to provide an ambitious, broad and balanced curriculum that will challenge every student to achieve their full potential.
+Our aim at Pleckgate High School is to provide an ambitious, broad and balanced curriculum that will challenge every pupil to achieve their full potential.
 Each knowledge rich subject curriculum relies on teachers with highly developed subject knowledge and a clear understanding of how to expertly teach (pedagogy).

-We want our students to become successful, confident and independent learners, therefore the way they are taught by teachers is important.
+We want our pupils to become successful, confident and independent learners, therefore the way they are taught by teachers is important.
 We encourage all staff at Pleckgate to use research, reflective and collaborative practice as part of their planning.

 Research on effective subject specific learning is essential in order for the curriculum to be understood successfully.
 All of our staff are members of the Chartered College and are able to utilise key research in areas such as metacognition, development of the long-term memory and cognitive load theory.
 Subject Leaders are also members of The National College, which allows them additional access to curriculum-based research in order that subject specific knowledge, curriculum design and implementation is well informed.